-The SAT Premier is Kaplan’s flagship guide.
+The Prep Plus is Kaplan’s flagship guide.
 It’s easy to digest and it offers a broad range of content review.
 There’s coverage on the SAT basics.
 There are more than 1,400 practice questions with detailed explanations to work though.
 And there are five full length practice tests included.
 One is diagnostic, two are in the book, and three test are accessible online.

 Kaplan does an excellent job at being part of the 21st century.
 There’s a mobile version of the book.
 And an online companion site that includes a variety of videos and quizzes.